CETA - 6. Intellectual property (En)

 - Brie de Meaux will be protected, but Brie may be used on its own;

 - Gouda Holland will be protected, but Gouda may be used on its own;

 - Edam Holland will be protected, but Edam may be used on its own;

 - Mortadella Bologna will be protected, but Mortadella or Bologna may be used separately.

-Canada did not agree to protect the French term noix de Grenoble and will not protect the GI Budejovicke, thus preventing any conflicts with the Budweiser trademark.
+Canada did not agree to protect the French term walnuts de Grenoble and will not protect the GI Budejovicke, thus preventing any conflicts with the Budweiser trademark.

 3. Plants and Plant Protection Products

 CETA will provide certainty for data protection for plant protection products (ie pesticides).
 The Parties have committed to co-operate in order to promote and reinforce the protection of plant varieties based on the International Convention for the Protection of New Varieties of Plants.

 CETA will preserve the “farmers' privilege” to save and replant seeds of a protected variety on their own land under the Canadian federal Plant Breeders' Rights' Act.

 The Parties agreed to ensure simple, fair, equitable and cost-effective enforcement of intellectual property rights provisions through civil remedies and border enforcement measures that should not interrupt trade at the border.